graphicianz/hardware-metrics-lab/README.md

 ## Design Principles

-- Agent-based architecture (one agent per machine)
+- One lightweight agent per machine
 - Pull-based metrics collection
-- LAN-friendly and firewall-safe by design
+- LAN-friendly and firewall-safe by default
-- Windows-first environment considerations
+- Designed with Windows-first environments in mind
-- Keep operational complexity low and transparent
+- Keep the system simple, explicit, and easy to reason about

 ## Non-Goals

-- Building a full-featured monitoring product
+- Building a complete monitoring product
-- Cloud-hosted or SaaS-based monitoring
+- Replacing existing enterprise observability platforms
-- Tight coupling to any specific vendor or platform
+- Strong coupling to any single vendor or ecosystem

 ## Status
 This repository is intended as a learning and experimentation space.
-The focus is on clarity and correctness rather than completeness or scale.
+The focus is on correctness, clarity, and understanding the system behavior, rather than completeness or production scale.